akka/akka/akka-docs/src/main/paradox/stream/stream-flows-and-basics.md

 You may also cause an `ActorMaterializer` to shut down by explicitly calling `shutdown()` on it, resulting in abruptly terminating all of the streams it has been running then.

 Sometimes, however, you may want to explicitly create a stream that will out-last the actor's life.
-For example, if you want to continue pushing some large stream of data to an external service and are doing so via an Akka stream while you already want to eagerly stop the Actor since it has performed all of its duties already:
+For example, you are using an Akka stream to push some large stream of data to an external service.
+You may want to eagerly stop the Actor since it has performed all of its duties already:

 Scala
 :   @@snip [FlowDocSpec.scala]($code$/scala/docs/stream/FlowDocSpec.scala) { #materializer-from-system-in-actor }